-The two coastal appellations of Cassis and Bandol between Marseilles and Toulon are reliable sources of red, white and rose.
+The two coastal appellations of Cassis and Bandol between Marseilles and Toulon are reliable sources of red, white, and rose.
 In Cassis, look out for the white wines – the best have a lovely finesse and are unique in France.
 While the whites and roses from Bandol are good, it is the reds you should really get excited about.
 Provence is undoubtedly famous for Bandol, in addition to its rose wines.
 Newcomers to Bandol are in for a treat as it is a wine of great fire and spice with a concentration and driving vigor like no other.
 The appellation is situated in the foothills just inland from the port of Bandol in a spectacular, natural coastal amphitheater.
-The vineyards, many of them over 40 years old, stretch from the town of La Ciotat in the east to Sanary-sur-Mer in the west and enjoy a unique, warm and dry maritime climate.
-The terroir is surprisingly varied and the resulting wine style differs enormously, depending on the soils and local conditions.
-Gravel and clay soils suit the Mourvedre variety perfectly, producing rich, spicy and age-worthy wines.
-Established Bandol leaders Domaine Tempier and Chateau Pibarnon are now being joined by a new wave of small, high-quality grower.
+The vineyards, many of them over 40 years old, stretch from the town of La Ciotat in the east to Sanary-sur-Mer in the west and enjoy a unique, warm, and dry maritime climate.
+The terroir is surprisingly varied, and the resulting wine style differs enormously, depending on the soils and local conditions.
+Gravel and clay soils suit the Mourvedre variety perfectly, producing rich, spicy, and age-worthy wines.
+Established Bandol leaders Domaine Tempier and Chateau Pibarnon are now being joined by a new wave of small, high-quality growers.
 This is possibly the most exciting area to follow in Provence, although we must remember that these wines need and deserve time, often for up to a decade.